 Along with several other states, West Virginia is taking a stand to make sure women and girls have a level playing field.

-Alliance Defending Freedom is asking to intervene in a lawsuit brought against West Virginia on behalf of Lainey Armistead, a collegiate soccer player at West Virginia State University.
+Alliance Defending Freedom intervened in the lawsuit on behalf of Lainey Armistead, a collegiate soccer player at West Virginia State University (WSVU).

 Lainey Armistead is a junior at WVSU, and soccer is far more than “just a game” to her.
 She defines it as a “passion and a life-defining pursuit.”